immunefi-team/Bounty_Boosts/Alchemix/30555 - [SC - Low] Precision loss when calculating the FLUX amount....md

 # Precision loss when calculating the FLUX amount required to ragequit for a token

-Submitted on Tue Apr 30 2024 12:42:03 GMT-0400 (Atlantic Standard Time) by @MTNether for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on Apr 30th 2024 at 18:42:03 UTC by @MTNether for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30555